-- The upper bound in the Z-E plane obtained previously for constant forcing also works for white-noise forcing. - Adding hypoviscosity to the Navier-Stokes equation has a dramatic effect on the turbulent dynamics: it restricts the global attractor to the region characterized by the forcing annulus. - With these tools, it should now be possible to study the relation between white-noise and constant forcings by examining their effects on the global attractor. - This may lead to an explicit relation for the energy and enstrophy injection rates for constant forcing. - Analytical bounds for random forcing provide a means to evaluate various heuristic turbulent subgrid (and supergrid!) models by characterizing the behaviour of the global attractor under these models.
+- The upper bound in the Z-E plane obtained previously for constant forcing also works for white-noise forcing. - Adding a large-scale hypoviscosity to the Navier-Stokes equation has a dramatic effect on the turbulent dynamics: it restricts the global attractor to the region characterized by the forcing annulus. - The bounds on the attractor can easily be generalized to handle a friction term acting on all scales (instead of a large-scale hypoviscosity). - With added friction, the observed dynamics lies well within the bounds on the attractor. - We plan to study the relation between white-noise and constant forcings by examining their effects on the global attractor. - Such analytical bounds provide a means to evaluate various heuristic turbulent subgrid (and supergrid!) models.